bukankalengkaleng/laravel-entity/README.EN.md

 ## Motivation

-Creating an entity (*eg: Product, Employee, etc*) that has a complete artefact (*Model, Factory, Migration, Form Requests, Feature dan Unit tests, Policy, and Controller*) could take a time and boring.
+Creating an entity (*eg: Product, Employee, etc*) that has a complete artefact (*Model, Factory, Migration, Form Requests, Feature / Unit tests, Policy, and Controller*) could take a time and boring.
 This artisan command will make it faster.

 ## Installation

-1. `composer require bukankalengkaleng/laravel-entity`
+`composer require bukankalengkaleng/laravel-entity`
-1. *kidding, no step 2*

 In Laravel 5.5 the service provider will automatically get registered.
 In older versions of the framework just add the service provider in `config/app.php` file: